drupal-mentoring/pain-points-of-contribution/README.md

 Note:
 - As I was talking in the previous slide...you can see long tail of graph.
-We have lots of contributor with 1 to 5 commit mention but we need to encourage them to be repeated contributors.
+We have lots of contributor with 1 to 5 commit mention but we need to encourage them to become repeated contributors.
 This graph is little old because we do have 3150 core contributors.